about

 Daniela Brasil

 Daniela Brasil is an artist, activist, curator, educator and researcher.
-She grew up in a tropical concrete jungle on the shores of the Atlantic and lived in various bioregions until she moved to Graz in 2010.
-She studied Architecture and Urban Design in Rio de Janeiro, Environmental Urban Design in Lisbon and Barcelona and Social Sculpture in Oxford, and received her MFA and PhD in Artistic Strategies for Public Participation at Bauhaus University Weimar.
-She was teacher and researcher at Bauhaus University Weimar and the Institute for Contemporary Art at the Technical University of Graz.
-She is on the advisory board of <rotor> centre for contemporary art, an active member of the Daily Rhythms Collective and Neuberg College – Verein für Übersetzung der Gesellschaft; and works with the Ecoversities Alliance as well as InRiCo – Indigenous Rights Collective Graz.
-Her work is very diverse, site and context specific, it takes shape through installations, performances, texts, the creation of spaces of encounters and learning environments for all ages… basically, the work focus on transformative and emancipatory learning processes, hopefully contributing to the construction of the pluriverse.
+She grew up in a concrete jungle on the shores of the Atlantic and lived in various bioregions until she moved to Graz in 2010.
+She studied Architecture and Urbanism in Rio de Janeiro, Environmental Urban Design in Lisbon and Barcelona, Social Sculpture in Oxford, and received her MFA and PhD in Artistic Strategies for Public Participation at Bauhaus University Weimar.
+She was teacher and researcher at Bauhaus University Weimar and the Institute for Contemporary Art at the TUGraz, as well as a post-doc fellow at the University of Rijeka.
+She is currently curator at the Graz Museum, member of the advisory board of <rotor> centre for contemporary art, part of the Daily Rhythms Collective and the Ecoversities Alliance.
+Her work is diverse, it can take the form of installations, spaces of encounters, performances, texts, story-telling… She is mostly interested in co-creation/ transformative learning processes that value the pluriverse.

 Yuri & Mari